Warning: *privacy not included with this product

-Way back in 2007, OKCupid was one of Time's top 10 dating apps.
-Launched in 2004, OKCupid has over 50 million users around the world.
+OkCupid, the only dating app that matches you on what matters to you -- or so they say -- turns 20 years old (yes, you're old too).
 To sign up, you fill out a personality test and give your personal information.
-Based on that personality quiz, OKCupid's algorithm shows you a measurement of compatibility with potential matches.
-It's basically a percentage score that represents how likely OKCupid's algorithm thinks you are to click with someone.
+Based on that personality quiz, OkCupid's algorithm shows you a measurement of compatibility with potential matches.
+It's basically a percentage score that represents how likely OkCupid's algorithm thinks you are to click with someone.
 With no real transparency into their algorithm, who knows how accurate their compatibility measurement is.
-Good news though, you can also pay extra to have your profile shown to more users just in case.
+Good news though, you can increase the odds by paying extra for premium features or to "SuperBoost" your profile and have it shown to more users for three, six, or twelve hours.
 As their slogan says, "Dating deserves better."
+Guess what, we think your privacy on OkCupid deserves better too.

 What could happen if something goes wrong?